Database Design II

 - Department of Information Technology

-To pass the student must be able to use design, techniques and representation methods that are used in modern database management systems for advanced applications.
+On completion of the course, the student should be able to use design, techniques and representation methods that are used in modern database management systems for advanced applications.

 The course contains a deeper treatment of the database area that comprises